Sovereign-Labs/sovereign-book/src/build-a-module-advanced.md

 ## Native-Only Code

-Some module functionality should only run on full nodes, not in the zkVM during proof generation.
+Some functionality should only run natively, not in the zkVM during proof generation.
 This includes:
 - Custom REST APIs and RPC methods
 - Metrics and logging
 - Integration with external services